fewagency/best-practices/Bedrock/getting-up-and-running-with-bedrock.md

 This is guide aims to aid developers at [FEW](http://fewagency.se) to set up Bedrock in environments that we ofte use.
 Hopefully, it can be of help to other developers as well but be aware that there are some FEW specific information ahead.

 If you get totally stuck, here are some resources that may help you:
 [Roots Discourse](https://discourse.roots.io).
 Actually, you may want to head over and read this through really quick.
-It's nowhere near as long as this and may be good to have in the back of the mind when reading the rest of this document.
+It's nowhere near as long as this and may be good to have in the back of your mind when reading the rest of this document.
 [Capistrano Website with manual](http://capistranorb.com/) [Screencast on deploying WordPress with Capistrano](https://roots.io/screencasts/deploying-wordpress-with-capistrano/).
-This video also exist in our shared Dropbox folder.
+FEW: This video also exist in our shared Dropbox folder.
 Note that it is getting a bit old and may contain outdated information.

 ##Bedrock?
 Bedrock is created by the good people behind [Sage](http://roots.io/sage) and is described as a "WordPress boilerplate with modern development tools, easier configuration, and an improved folder structure."
 Read more at